Ellis Wackett: Later life and legacy

 When Wackett left the Air Force on 31 December 1959, he was its longest-serving officer.
 The next year he joined the Australian National Airlines Commission (ANAC), the controlling body of the federal government's domestic carrier, Trans Australia Airlines (TAA).
 He rose to the Vice Chairmanship of ANAC before retiring in 1968.
 During his term on the commission, Wackett witnessed the arrival of the Jet Age on domestic air routes; TAA took delivery of its first Boeing 727 in 1964, and its first Douglas DC-9 in 1967.
 He was also elected a fellow of the Royal Aeronautical Society.
 Like his brother Lawrence, who wrote two books on the subject, Ellis Wackett's chief hobby was angling.
-He died in Warracknabeal, Victoria, on 3 August 1984; his wife predeceased him in 1975.
+He died in Warracknabeal, Victoria, on 3 August 1984 and was cremated; his wife predeceased him in 1975.

 For his commitment to the concept of airworthiness, as an attitude to quality and professionalism that went beyond simply whether aircraft were fit to fly or not, Wackett was described in the official history of the post-war Air Force as among the "outstanding officers of the post-war era".
 The establishment of a dedicated Technical Branch, which he founded in 1948, was a key factor in the RAAF developing the ability to successfully manage the maintenance and upgrade of such highly sophisticated aircraft as the General Dynamics F-111.
-Wackett's 17-year tenure on the Air Board, which was dissolved in 1976, remained the longest of any officer in the RAAF.
-He was followed by a series of leaders of the Technical Branch (renamed Engineering Branch in 1966) who shared his vision, including Air Vice Marshals Ernie Hey (1960–1972) and James Rowland (1972–75).
-Wackett was among those considered as possible successors to Air Marshal George Jones as Chief of the Air Staff (CAS) when the latter was retired in 1952, but Prime Minister Robert Menzies' federal government chose an RAF officer for the role, Air Marshal Sir Donald Hardman.
+Wackett's seventeen-year tenure on the Air Board, which was dissolved in 1976, remained the longest of any officer in the RAAF.
+He was followed by a series of leaders of the Technical Branch (renamed Engineering Branch in 1966) who shared his vision, including Air Vice-Marshals Ernie Hey (1960–1972) and James Rowland (1972–75).
+Wackett was among those considered as possible successors to Air Marshal George Jones as Chief of the Air Staff (CAS) when the latter was retired in 1952, but Prime Minister Robert Menzies's federal government chose an RAF officer for the role, Air Marshal Sir Donald Hardman.
 In any case, Air Force regulations at that time stipulated that appointees had to belong to the RAAF's General Duties (Aircrew) Branch.
 In 1975, Air Marshal Rowland was appointed as CAS, though he had to transfer from Engineering to General Duties before this could be formalised.
 The following year, the requirement for CAS to be a member of the General Duties Branch was removed.